Digital Distribution in a Not so Ideal World

 As expected, Activision has pimped the hell out of 2008’s yearly Call of Duty release, World at War.
 The savvier gamers out there have not been fooled, and have spent their energies trashing it before it even got a chance to prove itself.
 They know that WaW was developed not by series creator Infinity Ward, but by Treyarch, whose two game Call of Duty pedigree has been viewed as less than stellar.

 I assert that this judgment was unfair.
 Big Red One was developed for last gen platforms, and managed to be very clever given its hardware limitations.
 As for CoD3, the snarky blog commenters betrayed their true lack of intelligence.
-It should have been obvious to anyone that the game was a stopgap, a way for Activision to “exploit” a favorite moneymaker with a yearly release. → Oops, I did it again.
+It should have been obvious to anyone that the game was a stopgap, a way for Activision to “exploit” a favorite moneymaker with a yearly release.
+World at War has twice the budget and development time that CoD3 did.
+If you truly want to judge Treyarch’s ability compared to IW, this is the time to do it. → Prince of Postia: Article Within

 The Ever-Evolving State of Gaming, part 1 of 327